dog-broad/OS_Notes/OS.md

 - **Kernel Stack:**
   - In some operating systems, the PCB is placed at the beginning of the kernel stack allocated for the process.
 This positioning ensures the PCB's safety and accessibility during the process's execution.

+## Inter-Process Communication (IPC)

+Inter-Process Communication (IPC) is a mechanism that enables processes to communicate and synchronize with each other within an operating system.
+It's essential for scenarios where multiple processes need to share information or collaborate on tasks.
+There are two primary types of processes:

+1. **Independent Processes:**
+   - These processes do not influence or get influenced by other processes.

+2. **Cooperating Processes:**
+   - These processes can impact and be impacted by other processes.
+They engage in inter-process communication.

+The need for inter-process communication arises due to various factors:

+- Processes share data when multiple processes concurrently access a particular file or resource.
+- Dividing a large task into smaller tasks executed concurrently speeds up system functioning.
+Inter-process communication is crucial in a multiprocessor environment.
+- Modules within a system may require sharing information to accomplish tasks.
+- Running multiple processes simultaneously enhances user experience and system responsiveness.

+**Types of IPC:**

+1. **Shared Memory:**
+   - In this method, processes communicate through a shared memory area.
+Both processes can access and modify this shared memory.
+   - Useful for high-speed communication and data sharing.
+   - Commonly used in producer-consumer scenarios, where one process generates data and another consumes it.
+   - Requires synchronization to prevent data inconsistency issues.

+2. **Message Passing:**
+   - This method facilitates communication and synchronization between processes that do not share memory space.
+   - Utilized in distributed systems where processes are on separate computers connected by a network.
+   - Involves two fundamental operations: send(message) and receive(message).
+   - Messages can be of fixed or variable size.

+**Shared Memory IPC:**

+Shared memory communication involves two processes interacting with a common memory region.
+This region resides in the address space of the processes involved.

+- **Working:**
+  - Process P1 writes data into the shared memory region.
+  - Process P2 reads the data from the same shared memory region.
+  - Both processes can perform these actions concurrently.

+- **Example: Producer-Consumer Problem:**
+  - In scenarios where a producer creates goods consumed by a consumer, shared memory acts as a buffer for their interaction.
+  - Ensures synchronization between producer and consumer processes to avoid consuming empty buffer or overfilling it.

+**Message Passing IPC:**

+Message passing allows processes to communicate without shared memory.
+It is particularly suitable for distributed systems.

+- **Basic Operations:**
+  - `send(message)`: Used by a process to send a message to another process.
+  - `receive(message)`: Used by a process to receive a message from another process.

+- **Message Sizes:**
+  - Messages can be of fixed or variable size.

+- **Communication Link:**
+  - Implemented through communication links, serving as the medium for message exchange.